bodong1987/UnrealEngine.GlobalEvents/ReadMe.md

 To dispatch an event in a blueprint, you need to use the Broadcast Global Event node, and you need to use the "Add Argument" button on the node to add the correct parameters.
 You need to ensure that the number and type of parameters match the number of parameters required for the target message.
 The type matches, otherwise the message you dispatch will not be delivered correctly, and the previously registered callback function will not be triggered.
 ![Broadcast](./Docs/Images/BroadcastEvent.png)
+The blueprint sends messages by calling the BroadcastDynamic interface, which is also the method used to send events in other scripting languages.

 ## FAQ
 1. Why are versions before 4.25 not supported?